3 Days In Dubrovnik

 1. Beach Day- Secret Beach or Dance Beach

-This was the last day of our 2 1/2 weeks in Croatia so we weren’t looking to do a lot on our last day.
-This is perfect if you’re looking for a relaxed last day before you head home, but if you’re wanting more activity and sightseeing, I would scroll down to where we offer other fantastic sights and excursions to do around Dubrovnik.
+This was the last day of our 2 1/2 weeks in Croatia, so we weren’t looking to do much on our last day.
+This is perfect if you’re looking for a relaxed last day before you head home, but if you want more activity and sightseeing, scroll down to where we offer other fantastic sights and excursions around Dubrovnik.

-I do remember from the Ploce gate you walk away from the Old Town towards the nice high end hotels that line the cliffs.
-At some point you take a right and go down a series of stairs to where you can find a spot to perch on the rocks and climb ladders to swim in the sea or jump off the high rocks if you want a little more thrill.
+I do remember from the Ploce gate you walk away from the Old Town towards the high-end hotels that line the cliffs.
+You take a right and go down a series of stairs to where you can find a spot to perch on the rocks and climb ladders to swim in the sea or jump off the high rocks if you want a little more thrill.

 It’s a treasure hunt.
 I hope you find it.

-If you’re not up for a hidden beach treasure hunt, another off the beaten path beach that’s walkable from Old Town is Dance Beach.
+If you’re not up for a hidden beach treasure hunt, Dance Beach is another off-the-beaten-path beach that’s walkable from Old Town.

 2. Cable Car and Panorama Restaurant

-If you have an extra day or want to try out something different than the itinerary we did, here are some other great options for day trips close to the city and fun guided tours.
+If you have an extra day or want to try out something different from our itinerary, here are some other great options for day trips in Dalmatia and fun guided tours.

-- Game of Thrones Walking Tour – During our time there we saw many people doing Game Of Thrones walking tours.
-We tried to listen in on the tour and glean some good trivia, but we couldn’t manage it without coming off as really awkward.
-Nevertheless, it seemed really fun and a great way to get a tour of not only GOT sights, but the sights of Dubrovnik.
+- Game of Thrones Walking Tour – During our time there, we saw many people doing Game Of Thrones walking tours.
+We tried to listen in on the tour and glean some good trivia, but we couldn’t manage without coming off as really awkward.
+Nevertheless, it seemed fun and a great way to get a tour of GOT sights and the sights of Dubrovnik.
 A good tour will include tidbits of Dubrovnik history.
 Check out this highly-rated GOT tour.

 - War Walking Tour – For anyone interested in learning more about the Croatian War of Independence and how it affected Dubrovnik.

-- Kayak Tour – If you’re wanting something more active and will get you out on the water, there are numerous kayak tours that sail around the Old Town to Lokrum and take you to secluded beaches.
+- Kayak Tour – If you want something more active to get you out on the water, numerous kayak tours sail around the Old Town to Lokrum and take you to secluded beaches.
 If I were to do one of these tours, I would probably go for the sunset ride that has you returning during sunset.

 - Take a day trip to Montenegro’s Bay of Kotor.
 If we had stayed one more day, this is without a doubt what I would have added to our itinerary.
-I’m so bummed we didn’t make it there, that I might go back, just so I can go to Montenegro!
 Depending on when you go, it takes about 1 hour and 20 minutes to get there by car.
 It will be more economical to take a bus or go with a tour guide, but if you can, renting a car offers you complete time freedom.

 - Take a day trip to Mostar in Bosnia.
 Mostar is a little further and takes about 2.5 hours if you get a rental car.
-You can take a tour and the bus ride will take a little longer due to border crossings.
-This is a lovely option if you want a glimpse of this beautiful area of the country.
+You can take a tour, and the bus ride will take slightly longer due to border crossings.
+A lovely option if you want a glimpse of a different country.

 Thanks for reading!
 We hope we helped you in crafting your perfect itinerary for Dubrovnik.
 If you loved our 3 Days In Dubrovnik guide, please share the love and pin it on Pinterest.
 You can use the Pin It button below.